oliviayt1224/Deep-Learning-Causality/README.md

 ```bash
 clm --T <time length> --N <time steps> --alpha <coefficient> --epsilon <coefficient> --num_exp <number of experiments>
 ```
-Similarly, this command can also be executed without specifying the input values:
+More simply, users can use this command with all defaults values as inputs by doing:
 ```bash
 clm
 ```
 - ### Command "twp"
-This command enables users to investigate the causality for ternary wiener processes, and the codes for executing it has been shown in the block below.
-There are five parameters that users can specify their values, which are summarized in table below:
+This command enables users to investigate the causality for ternary wiener processes.
+There are seven parameters that users can specify their values, and users can find more information of the equations and definitions in the paper.
+A brief introduction of parameters is summarized in the table below:

 | Parameter | Definition | Type |Range|Defalut Value|
 | :-----:| :----: | :----: |:----: | :----: |